ChristianI-HI/Visualphish_public/README.md

-# This is the code repository for "It Doesn’t Look Like Anything to Me:Using Diffusion Model to Subvert Visual Phishing Detectors"
+# It Doesn’t Look Like Anything to Me:Using Diffusion Model to Subvert Visual Phishing Detectors